 L1distance between two vectors.

 Note: Unlike the other models, ELMo produces contextualized word embeddings.
 This means that the model will process the sentence where a word occurs to produce a context-dependent representation.
-As a result, ELMo embeddings are better but unfortunately also slower to compute.
+As a result, ELMo embeddings are better but also slower to compute.